vek422/Dijkshtras-Algorithm/README.md

 # Contributing
  The Contribution are open for this program this program has lots of area of improvements so i would be happy to accept your contributions for this program.
  Even if you are new to ncurses or dont want to work with it, you can always contribute in other parts of Program.
- And I'm actually glad your read the whole readme 3>.